Federal Assault Weapons Ban: Background

 Efforts to create restrictions on assault weapons at the federal government level intensified in 1989 after the shooting of a teacher and 34 children, five of whom died, in Stockton, California, with a semi-automatic Kalashnikov-pattern rifle.
 The Luby's shooting in October 1991, which left 23 people dead and 27 wounded, was another factor.
-The July 1993 101 California Street shooting that killed eight people and wounded six, also contributed to passage of the ban.
+The July 1993 101 California Street shooting that killed eight people and wounded six, also contributed to the passage of the ban.
 Two of the three firearms he used were TEC-9 semi-automatic handguns with Hell-Fire triggers.
-The ban tried to address public concerns about mass shootings by restricting firearms that met the criteria for what it defined as a "semiautomatic assault weapon," as well as magazines that met the criteria for what it defined as a "large capacity ammunition feeding device."
+The ban tried to address public concerns about mass shootings by restricting firearms that met the criteria for what it defined as a "semiautomatic assault weapon," as well as magazines that met the criteria for what it defined as a "large capacity ammunition feeding device".

 In November 1993, the proposed legislation passed the U.S. Senate.
 The bill's author, Dianne Feinstein (D-CA) and other advocates said that it was a weakened version of the original proposal.
-In May 1994, former presidents Gerald Ford, Jimmy Carter, and Ronald Reagan, wrote to the U.S. House of Representatives in support of banning "semi-automatic assault guns."
+In May 1994, former presidents Gerald Ford, Jimmy Carter, and Ronald Reagan, wrote to the U.S. House of Representatives in support of banning "semi-automatic assault guns".
 They cited a 1993 CNN/USA Today/Gallup Poll that found 77 percent of Americans supported a ban on the manufacture, sale, and possession of such weapons.

 US Representative Jack Brooks (D-TX), then chair of the House Judiciary Committee, tried unsuccessfully to remove the assault weapons ban section from the crime bill.
-The National Rifle Association (NRA) opposed the ban.
-In November 1993, NRA spokesman Bill McIntyre said that assault weapons "are used in only 1 percent of all crimes."
+The National Rifle Association of America (NRA) opposed the ban.
+In November 1993, NRA spokesman Bill McIntyre said that assault weapons "are used in only 1 per cent of all crimes", without acknowledging that crimes involving assault weapons are known to be far deadlier on a per-incident basis.
 The low usage statistic was supported in a 1999 Department of Justice brief.

 The legislation passed in September 1994 with the assault weapon ban section expiring in 2004 due to its sunset provision.